gruposantander/digital-trust-assertion-claims-specs/claim-assertions.md

 ## Complex types

-Some claim values are objects, to provide assertions over properties of those values a new operator is required.
-This will prevent any collision between operator and property names.
-We will use `props` operator for that purpose.
+Some claim values are objects and to provide assertions over properties of those values, a new operator is required.
+This will prevent any collision between operators and property names.
+We will use `props` for that purpose.

 `balance` claim value example: